 Alicia is trained as a Birth Doula.
 Below is information about what a doula is and the role of a doula in the pregnancy, birthing, and postpartum process.
-Though Alicia is not currently taking a high number of private doula clients, she is available for birth consultations and birth processing.
+Though Alicia is not currently taking private doula clients, she is available for birth consultations and birth processing.
 This is a specific kind of counseling that is tailored to preparing for and / or integrate birth or loss.
 Alicia holds training in prenatal yoga, birth trauma, and the effects of sexual abuse / trauma on the birthing process.
 Birth is one of the most intense physiological processes a body ever goes through and Alicia believes attention & support need to be involved.
-Alicia holds a special niche with her training as a doula coupled with psychotherapy.
-Alicia feels committed to serving those who need support in these areas and offers a discount for birth processing / birth consultation.
-If you are interested in hiring Alicia as your doula, please write to her at email@example.com to check availability.
+Alicia holds a special niche with her training as a counselor, doula, and pelvic floor / uterine massage practitioner.
+Alicia feels committed to serving those who need support in these areas and offers a lower fee for birth processing / birth consultation.

 The Birthing Process: The physiological process of birth is one of the most profound processes a human body can go through.
 Often, there are challenges, a range of mixed emotions, complications, and needs for support around birth.
 Whether your birth is or was smooth without complication or challenging, having a helping hand to walk through that process with you can sometimes make a big difference.

 You may want to consider birth focused counseling if:

 – you’re interested in or curious about your own birth and want to integrate your first experiences of this world

 – you’re considering having children and wonder if your own birthing experiences could possibly impact the process